 Common Sense Is Critical

 After verifying that you have followed all required steps and now have the legal right to dispose of any abandoned property, the next step is to start cleaning things up.
 Be sure to verify if the cost to dispose of the items can or can’t be charged to the tenant’s deposit before you start deducting.
 Remember, laws vary on what you can do with the items, how long you have to hold on to them, etc., so be sure to consult proper legal counsel before moving forward.
 Having all your I’s dotted and t’s crossed before proceeding is just common sense.

 Dealing with a tenant’s abandoned property is never easy even in the smoothest of situations.
 They take up valuable time and resources, and can cost a pretty penny depending on what’s left behind.
 Not to mention the legal liability that can arise if things aren’t handled properly.
 This is why having a professional property manager like Real Property Management Colorado on your side can make a huge difference.
 Our team has the knowledge and expertise to handle these types of situations so you’re not stuck navigating these challenges alone.
-Give us a call at 303-873-RENT (7368) or check out our website to see how we can help you!
+Give us a call at 303-873-RENT (7368) or contact us now!